 215 SW ADAMS, MS 32

 Updated: July 01, 2020

 Job Classification: Lateral Deputy - Jail and Enforcement

 This position is for individuals who are currently Oregon State DPSST CERTIFIED as a Corrections Officer, Police Officer or Sheriff's Deputy, have completed a Field Training Program and are actively working in the State of Oregon.

 If you do not meet the above criteria, please review the following, but understand you will need to use the Washington County, “NEW” posting for Recruit Deputy (Jail and Enforcement) to apply.
-Out of state laterals are processed under the Recruit positions and applicants may negotiate a lateral pay scale during the hiring process, dependent on training and experience.
 Also, if you are an, “Out of Area” applicant, you may be eligible for relocation reimbursement, up to $7,000, upon hire.
 If you have questions, contact WCSO directly.

 The Washington County Sheriff's Office is actively recruiting to create a pool of candidates eligible for current and future lateral deputy vacancies in our Enforcement and Jail Divisions.

 Salary Information:$33.62 – $42.93 per hour + competitive benefits